iitmotorsports/spark/docs/onboarding/altium/library_management.md

 The components panel represents all components that we've used and uploaded to our Altium 365 instance.
 This should be the first place you check for components.
 Any component that is created must be added to the components bin in order to be properly synced and used for all projects.

-* Make sure that the IIT Motorsports Fusion 365 instance is active by clicking the cloud icon in the upper-right hand corner.
+* Make sure that the IIT Motorsports Altium 365 instance is active by clicking the cloud icon in the upper-right hand corner.
-* Ensure that the box above the search bar is set to `All` which will automatically pull components from the Fusion 365 instance.
+* Ensure that the box above the search bar is set to `All` which will automatically pull components from the Altium 365 instance.

 ![](/assets/onboarding/altium/library_management/components_panel.png)